 One downside to laminate is that it scratches more easily than stone.
 All this means is that you’ll need to make sure you always use a cutting board or hot pad to protect the surface from damage.
 Laminate countertops are great for those with a limited budget, or those shopping for a countertop for a children’s bathroom (since they can be sanitized with a quick wipe.)

 Corian is a lesser-known countertop option.
-It’s made of a material derived from bauxite ore — the world’s primary source for aluminum.
+It’s made of a material derived from bauxite ore — the world’s primary source of aluminum.
 Corian is more expensive than laminate but slightly less expensive than granite and quartz.

 Corian is heat, stain, scratch and chemical-resistant, and although we recommend using a hot pad when placing something hot on top, minor scratches can be buffed out using an abrasive pad.
 It’s non-porous with a seamless appearance and comes in over 100 colour options.

 Joints can be made nearly invisible by joining pieces with a colour-matched acrylic adhesive.
-Colour pigments are added to the resin to give the final colour, and corian doesn’t fade for many years.
-It’s a great option for those looking for a low maintenance (it never needs to be sealed) and unique countertop.
+Colour pigments are added to the resin to give the final colour, and Corian doesn’t fade for many years.
+It’s a great option for those looking for low maintenance (it never needs to be sealed) and a unique countertop.

 Quartz is more than just a pretty name.
 It brings nature indoors.
 Not only is quartz a natural material, its scratch-resistance measures 7.0 on Moh’s Hardness Scale.
 Only diamonds, topaz, and sapphires rank higher than quartz.

 Quartz countertops are stain-resistant, although they are less resistant to heat and slightly more expensive than granite.
 On the plus side, they are non-porous, which means that bacteria and liquids are not easily trapped inside the stone.